 When is CS107E offered?

-CS107E is scheduled for spring quarter in the 2016-17 academic year.
+CS107E is scheduled for winter and spring quarters of the 2017-18 academic year.
 The weekly schedule consists of two lectures and one lab session.
-Lectures are scheduled for Monday and Friday 11am-12:20 pm and lab sessions meet 6pm-8pm either Tuesday or Wednedsay evening.
+In winter quarter, lectures are scheduled for Monday and Friday 11:30am-12:50pm and lab sessions meet 6:30pm-8:30pm either Tuesday or Wednesday evening.
 Lecture attendance is expected and participation in lab is mandatory.
-Note: We have had some changes as we worked out the final schedule for lecture/lab.
-As of March 13th, the above schedule should now be stable.

 Will the CS107E lectures/labs be recorded?
 Is attendance required?